OpenCL/GEGL-OpenCL-old/README.md

 Please create a pull request and name the branch based on what operation you're currently working on, eg. box-blur_kernel

+Please ensure that *make clean* is executed before requesting a merge request

 </br>
 ##### How to Port an Operation